M4A1Predator/wippo_jump/README.md

 Demo version

 These are my script files I can find.

-Release version is gone.
+The Release version is gone.

-I hope u will get some ideas, even it is not good example
+I hope u would get some ideas, even it is not good example